Nabil Arnaoot monogram Nabil Arnaoot

 Explore the map →

 If you test positive for malaria, how likely is it you actually have malaria?
 Many doctors get this wrong.
-An explanation without formulas — because making complex ideas accessible to decision-makers is the job.
+Here's the intuition, without a single formula.

 Read the explainer →